bozheville/mimic-octopus/readme.md

   - images moved to `img/`
   - renamed `popup.js`
   - removed `package.json`
+- refactor "add" buttons listener on options page
+- Add notifications on new issues

 ## TODO

-### First release

 - Features
- - Add notifications on new issues

-- Fixes && updates
- - Need to make it less ugly
- - Update file structure
- - Make new logo

-### Future releases
-- Features
+  - `Make options more friendly when no user logged / no token provided`
-  - _(Not sure yet)_ Show all org repos and allow to mark them, using checkboxes
+  - On a separate tab show all org repos and allow to mark them, using checkboxes
+  - On a separate tab show all org users and allow to mark them, using checkboxes
   - Notifications
     - Allow user to change update period
     - Allow user to switch off notifications